triton-inference-server/model_analyzer/docs/quick_start.md

 --run-config-search-max-instance-count 2
 ```

-`--run-config-search-max-concurrency` sets the max concurrency value that run
+- `--run-config-search-max-concurrency` sets the max concurrency value that run
-config search will not go beyond. `--run-config-search-max-model-batch-size` sets the highest max_batch_size that run config search will not go beyond.  `--run-config-search-max-instance-count`
+  config search will not go beyond. <br>
+- `--run-config-search-max-model-batch-size` sets the highest max_batch_size that run config search will not go beyond.
+- `--run-config-search-max-instance-count`
-sets the max instance count value that run config search will not go beyond.
+  sets the max instance count value that run config search will not go beyond.<br><br>

 With these options, model analyzer will test 5 configs (4 new configs as well as the unmodified default add_sub config), and each config will have 2 experiments run on Perf Analyzer (concurrency=1 and concurrency=2).
 This significantly reduces the search space, and therefore, model analyzer's runtime.

-**Note**: The checkpoint directory should be removed between consecutive runs of
-the `model-analyzer profile` command.

-## Generate tables and summary reports
+## `Step 4:` Generate Tables and Summary Reports

+---

 In order to generate tables and summary reports, use the `analyze` subcommand as
 follows.